 Is Washington D.C.
 Public Transportation Good?

-How can a city with such great amenities and the seat of federal government not have reliable public transportation?
+How can a city with such great amenities and the seat of the federal government not have reliable public transportation?
 Let’s uncover your options if you visit the city without your car.

 Washington D.C.
 MetroRail